ahmedfgad/GeneticAlgorithmPython/README.md

 To install [PyGAD](https://pypi.org/project/pygad), simply use pip to download and install the library from [PyPI](https://pypi.org/project/pygad) (Python Package Index).
 The library lives a PyPI at this page https://pypi.org/project/pygad.

-For Windows, issue the following command:
+For Windows 10, issue the following command:

 ```python
 pip install pygad